 Traditionally, families assemble altars in their homes laden with offerings of food and drink to nourish the spirits on their long journey back home.
 Flowers, candles, clay figurines, sugar skeletons with the names of the deceased, and personal messages to the spirits are placed on the altars.

-Exemplifying TAM’s mission of connecting people through art, Tacoma Art Museum’s annual Día de los Muertos Festival has grown over the past fifteen years, bringing together community organizations, schools, families, and individuals to create altars, celebrate, and share.
+Exemplifying the Museum’s mission to transform our communities by sharing art that inspires broader perspectives and cultivates a compassionate future, TAM’s annual Día de los Muertos Festival has grown over the past 16 years, bringing together community organizations, schools, families, and individuals to create altars, celebrate, and share.

 Join Tacoma Art Museum and partners in celebrating Día de los Muertos.

 After an incredibly challenging 18 months, we see a continued need for people to come together to share the love and memories of those we have lost.
 Safe social distancing means we won’t be able to host thousands on October 31st as we had hoped, but our commitment to this festival has not wavered.